JamiuShaibu/react-language-selector-lite/README.md

 - 🗂️ Select from a comprehensive list of over 184 languages
 - 🔍 Search functionality to quickly find languages
 - 🌗 Supports light and dark themes
-- 🎨 Fully customizable labels and placeholders
+- 🎨 Fully customizable labels, placeholders & appearance
 - 🌍 Supports ISO 639 macrolanguages
 - 📋 Option to include detailed language information
 - 🔄 Flexible sorting and filtering of languages